 4. Put the nuts in a pan of water and bring it to a boil.
 Drain, add more water, and repeat until the water is clear.
 You’re leeching out the bitter tannins, which is necessary to make them tasty.
 Some acorns (from the white oak families) have fewer tannins, and may only take 3 boilings; red oak acorns have LOTS of tannins, and will take a lot more.
 You can use a tree ID book or look up online how to tell the leaves of oaks apart.

 5. Spread the nuts on a cookie sheet and bake at 200 degrees for about 2 hours.
 This will fill the house with a smell that you and your kiddos will forever associate with fall!

 6. You can now grind the acorns into flour or you can store them in airtight containers until you grind them.
 If you grind them, make sure to store the flour in the freezer, as it goes rancid more quickly than wheat flour.

-There are lots of acorn recipes online or you can add a half cup or so to your favorite cookie, muffin or brownie recipe in place of an equal amount of the flour.
+There are lots of acorn recipes here on our blog or you can add a half cup or so to your favorite cookie, muffin or brownie recipe in place of an equal amount of the flour.
 I also like to make up acorn bread and use that for stuffing, and lately we’ve been experimenting with lots of other ways to use them — from ice cream to porridge to vegetarian meatballs.
 They’re delicious any way you use them!